 In 2014-2015, the Leadership for Social Change Learning Community will be home to 100 first-year students.
 The first-year students will live together in one of our five first-year residence halls.

 Students in the Leadership for Social Change participate in countless activities and programs that develop their understanding of leadership and they own personal leadership skills.
 They enjoy leadership conferences and programs on campus, give back to the community through the New Student Day of Service, and educate themselves through workshops on values, servant leadership, personal leadership style, and identity and leadership.
 They also have a lot of fun through community outings (ice skating was a recent favorite), excursions around Chicago, and regular community brunches on the weekends.

 In fall 2014students in the Leadership for Social Change Learning Community will take UNIV 101 together, and each student will choose one of the following three courses:

 SOCL 101 Society in a Global Age OR

 PSYC 100 teaches students to see psychological issues at work in the experience of globalization, as revealed in biographical video memoirs of people affected by contemporary global issues.
-Those issues include the application of “universal” concepts of human rights to the lives of children in diverse societies, trauma related to international human trafficking, identity formation in the context of immigration, moral issues related to the disruptive economic changes associated with international trade, the impact of global media on cognition, and parenting issues in different cultures.
+Those issues include trauma related to international human trafficking, identity formation in the context of immigration, moral issues related to the disruptive economic changes associated with international trade, the impact of global media on cognition, and parenting in different cultures.
 Core Social and Cultural Knowledge Tier I. Dr. Maryse Richards, TTh 10:00-11:15; Sect 001, Class 3969.

 In spring 2015 students will take a second tier core course in sociology or political science, or a first tier course in history.
 So in the fall, avoid taking Hist 101 and Hist 102.